 Being a digital nomad definitely does have its perks but it also has its fair share of challenges too.
 It was mentioned earlier that digital nomads are living the dream in the aspect that they can work whenever, wherever, and as often as they want… Well, look at that as being a blessing and a curse.

 As a digital nomad, you have to work in order to make money and if you take a lackluster approach to making money, then you will indeed run out of money; that’s the blessing and the curse.
+Whether you're looking for a way to make money online or just want to earn some extra cash, there are plenty of ways to do it.
+Creating your own product, improving an existing one, or inventing something new are all great ways to put your skills to work.

 When working a full-time 9 to 5, it may have been frustrating to have to work overtime but that was because your boss told you to.
 As a digital nomad, no one is going to ask you if you can work overtime… it will be completely up to you whether you’re going to put in the extra work to get things done.